- May 3, 2023

-Alexander Elder recommends this setting to reduce the positive-negative crossovers however he does use a setting of 2.
+Alexander Elder recommends this setting to reduce the positive-negative crossovers however he does use a 2-day-Force setting

-In the graphic, we see the EFI line at different points in the window.
+Check out the EFI line at various points in the window from the graphic.

-The Force Index of 1 shows many crosses of the zero line and for some traders, that is too quick of a signal.
-Elder does recommend that traders test different settings depending on their approach to the markets.
+Although the Force Index of 1 shows multiple crosses of the zero line, some traders believe that it gives too quick of a signal.
+To determine the appropriate settings, Elder suggests that traders test different settings based on their market approach.

 How To Use The Elder Force Index In Your Trading

-Since the Force indicator is designed to show buying or selling pressure, there are three specific ways we can use it.
+Since the Force indicator is designed to show buying or selling pressure in price movement, there are three specific ways we can use it.

 Trend Identification/Confirmation of Trend